No green thumb required!

-With a little TLC, everyone can grow vegetables and fresh cut flowers in their home garden beds.
+With a little TLC, everyone can grow vegetables and fresh cut flowers in their home garden beds, or even pots in small spaces.

 Find what plants your interested in and start at a scale you know you can manage.
 Have a small plot of grass and access to a rototiller?
 Have a mulched landscape bed right outside your door that needs some TLC?
 Have a couple of containers sitting on your back deck or in the shed?
-Start there.
+Start small with what you can manage.
+Though they won't need much effort, they will need 5-10 minutes a day of care.

 - Choose a sunny space.
-Most crops need maximum day length, 10 hours or so.
+Most crops need maximum day length of about 8 hours or so.

 - For landscape gardening, use a drill to make holes.
-Yes, a drill.
+Yes, a drill!
+Quick and easy.

 - Larger pants need to be about 12"-18" apart, smaller plants like most flowers 6"-9" apart.

 -A good growing garden starts with healthy transplants.
 Buy good quality transplants with strong root systems (lift and check).
-We grow high quality, heirloom varieties using organic practices, each year for sale from our farm.
+We grow high quality, heirloom varieties using organic practices.

-Contact us at email@example.com to find out what veggie and flower transplants we have growing for your garden in the Spring.
+Occasionally we have extra transplants for sale in the Spring.
+Contact us at email@example.com to find out what veggie and flower transplants we have growing for your garden.

 Growing your own food and flowers is a fun activity for adults and kids.